fastai/course-v3/docs/terminal_tutorial.md

 ---
 ## Getting a terminal on Windows

 If you are a Linux or a Mac user, you already have access to a bash terminal.
 For Windows users, you will need to install it first.
+Note that this is only necessary if you don't use one of the ready-to-run option!

 We recommand WSL and the [Ubuntu App](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) for Windows 10 users.
 To install it, note that you first need to activate Windows Subsystem for Linux with the following steps:

 1. Open the Control Panel
 2. Select 'Programs'